iranroman/musicinformationretrieval.com/README.md

     -   Immediately rename the notebook by clicking on "Untitled" in the top left, and choosing a different name.
     -   Inside a cell, run `1+2`.
 Press `<Shift-Enter>` on a cell to run that cell.
 Hopefully you get the output `3`.
-    -   Inside a cell, run `import scipy, sklearn, pandas, seaborn, librosa`.
+    -   Inside a cell, run `import scipy, sklearn, pandas, librosa`.
 Press `<Shift-Enter>` to run the cell.
 If that runs without error, congratulations, you have the necessary libraries installed properly.
     -   Try executing the content from <http://musicinformationretrieval.com> inside this blank notebook.

 4. To close the Jupyter notebook,